People

 Postdoc Alumni

 Shaun Molloy.
 Shaun was Rob’s first PhD student and has undertaken several postdoc positions with ECU working on various fauna projects including Western Ground Parrots, Northern Quolls and assessing the efficacy of restoration for biodiversity.
-Shaun now works for DFES as a fire ecologist
+Shaun now works for the state wildlife department (DBCA) as a senior ecologist.

-Dr Sora Estrella worked on the RioTinto Dampier Salt Shorebird Project with the lab and is currently an ECU South-west Campus Coordinator.
+Dr Sora Estrella worked on the RioTinto Dampier Salt Shorebird Project with the lab and is currently an ECU South-west Campus Coordinator and lecturer.

 PhD Alumni